Lucina101/SDS_Final_project/README.md

 SSH into the Pi.

 ### 3.2 Setup the static IP address
-For the convenience, set thestatic IP address by appending the lines below to the end of `/etc/dhcpcd.conf`. **You have to use `sudo` to modify the file.**
+For the convenience, set the static IP address by appending the lines below to the end of `/etc/dhcpcd.conf`. **You have to use `sudo` to modify the file.**
 ```
     interface eth0
     static ip_address=192.168.0.{pi_ipadd}/24